MEXICO CITY — Mexico has confirmed it has hired Juan Carlos Osorio as the new head coach of its national soccer team.

 The Mexican Football Federation said Saturday that Osorio would sign a contract early next week and appear at a news conference on Wednesday.

 The Colombian stepped down as coach of Brazilian club Sao Paulo FC last week after a five-month stint.

 Ricardo Ferretti took over Mexico coaching duties on an interim basis in July after the dismissal of former manager Miguel Herrera, who was accused of punching a television reporter at an airport two days after winning the Gold Cup.

-Mexico, which won the 2015 Gold Cup under Herrera, will play the United States on Oct.
-10 in a playoff for a berth at the 2017 Confederations Cup.
+Mexico faces the United States on Saturday in Pasadena, California, in a playoff game for a berth in the 2017 Confederations Cup in Russia.